In this post

 Study a postgraduate degree online

 If you are considering doing a Masters degree, online study is a great option.
-Not only are these types of online courses flexible and convenient, they provide you with the same skills you would learn on-campus – in an environment that works for you.
+Not only are these types of online courses flexible and convenient, but they also provide you with the same skills you would learn on-campus – in an environment that works for you.
 Whether you’re at home, at the local library or in your office, the online learning environment or ‘virtual classroom’ can be accessed wherever you are, at any time.
 The entry requirements consider your level of relevant work experience as well as any previous study, meaning you don’t necessarily need to have a Bachelor degree to complete your Masters of choice.

 Find out more about studying a postgraduate course online with Southern Cross University Online.